 Contact the city by email or phone, 952.960.7900 if you have questions or issues.

 The Planning Department reviews land use plans for consistency with city plans, land use regulations and state regulations that apply to development.
 They conduct long-range planning for the future growth of the city and administer land use control ordinances and zoning enforcement.

 The department may be reached through city hall, 952.960.7900.

 Contact city hall to make all inspection appointments.
-Inspection appointments are 8:30 a.m.-3 p.m.
-Monday through Friday.
+Inspection appointments are 9 a.m. to 4 p.m.
+Monday through Thursday.